scala-js/scala-js-website/doc/interoperability/types.md

 {% endhighlight %}

 ### Literal object construction using an Scala object interface
-Sometimes for a nicer interface, literal objects can be implimented using a trait interface.
+Sometimes for a nicer interface, literal objects can be implemented using a trait interface.
 The above JavaScript code can be implemented using following code: